2024

 Determining a healthy employee turnover rate is not confined to a standard number.
 Depending on the industry, some turnover rates are higher or lower.

-According to Resources Workable, the industries that showed the highest turnover rates were hospitality and healthcare, with 17.8% and 14.2% respectively.
+According to Resources Workable, the industries with the highest turnover rates were hospitality and healthcare, with 17.8% and 14.2%, respectively.

-Other industries kept lower turnover rates, such as insurance with 8.8% and utilities with 6.1% Here, you can take a look at the most common industries and their turnover rates.
+Other industries maintained lower turnover rates, such as insurance with 8.8% and utilities with 6.1%.
+Here, you can see the most common industries and their turnover rates.

 Employee Turnover Statistics

-It is no secret that employee turnover has a negative impact on a company’s resources.
+It is no secret that employee turnover hurts a company’s resources.
 However, how negative can it be?
 Let’s take a look at the following statistics:

-1. Employee turnover can cost important amounts of money.
-Losing an employee can cost from 16% to 213% of the employee’s salary. – Center For American Progress.
-Senior executives, CEOs, and educated people are the most expensive ones to replace.
+1. Employee turnover can cost significant amounts of money.
+Losing an employee can cost from 16% to 213% of the employee’s salary, according to the Center for American Progress.
+Senior executives, CEOs, and educated people are the most expensive to replace.

-2. According to Gallup, 29% of Millenials are engage professionally.
-This isn’t good news since the majority of American workers will become Millenials in 5 to 10 years time.
+2. According to Gallup, 29% of millennials are engaged professionally.
+This isn’t good news since the majority of American workers will become Millenials in 5 to 10 years.

-3. 87% of employers agree that improving retention is a priority, according to Kronos.
+3. According to Kronos, 87% of employers agree that improving retention is a priority.

 4. Companies lose 25% of new employees within the first year.
-This is devastating to a company since losing employees within the first year is more expensive.
+This devastates a company since losing employees within the first year is more expensive.

 5. OWLlab found that employers who offer remote work opportunities have 25% lower turnover rates.
-This is a strategy that many employers are using nowadays in order to reduce employee turnover rates.
+Many employers are using this strategy to reduce employee turnover rates nowadays.

 Conclusion

-Remember that calculating employee turnover rate in your company is necessary.
-Just calculate employee turnover rate and then follow the formula.
-By doing this you will have the chance to plan ahead.
+Remember that calculating the rate in your company is necessary.
+Calculate the employee turnover rate and then follow the formula.
+This will allow you to plan ahead.

 If you are new to Human Resources and are looking to break into a HR role, we recommend taking our HR Certification Courses, where you will learn how to build your skillset in human resources, build your human resources network, craft a great HR resume, and create a successful job search strategy.